viam-modules/lorawan/README.md

 A typical architecture involves:

 - a gateway physically attached to a machine -- either an HAT connected to a Raspberry Pi SBC or a machine with internal LoRaWAN radios
-- one or more LoRaWAN sensors physically located up to a couple miles away from the gateway
+- one or more LoRaWAN nodes physically located up to a couple miles away from the gateway

 The machine runs `viam-server`.
 The `viam-server` configuration must include: